Lost-Outpost/outlander/README.md

 [THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.

-### Skyrim: Anniversary Edition (AE)

-This list fully supports anniversary edition and all creation club content.
-Make sure your game is fully up to date in Steam.
-It will automatically be patched by Wabbajack to work out of the box, but requires the latest game files.

 ## Start Skyrim
 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.